hotgluebanjo/reuleaux/doc/installation.md

 - Any tools.
 - Reuleaux: Reuleaux to RGB.

+The only exception is [ReuleauxUserStandalone](../extra/ReuleauxUserStandalone.dctl), which has this setup built in for convenience.
+It is not included in releases and must be downloaded directly.

 ## Issues

 If a script is entirely non-functional (i.e. it won't compile), report its error message.
 For DCTL, check Resolve's logs at one of: